rarescarab/flock/README.md

 ### Users

 ##### GET
-Endpoint: `/api/users/:id`
+Endpoint: `/api/users/:username`

-Append the user's unique MongoDB-generated ID to the URL (accessed by `request.params.id`).
+Append the username to the URL path (accessed by `request.params.username`).
 The response sends back a JSON object containing the user's ID, name, username, and an array of populated boards.

 ##### POST
 Endpoint: `/api/users`